MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsGetProcessInfo.md

 `process`

-The handle to the process to query, see [sample code](./ProcessSample.md#CreateProcess)
+The handle to the process to query.

 `operation`

-The handle to the operation that tracks the process
+The handle to the operation that tracks the process.

 ## Return Values